 Imagine stepping into a time machine, ready to explore the ancient Americas.
-The names Aztecs and Mayans echo through history, conjuring images of towering pyramids, intricate calendars, and powerful empires.
+The names Aztecs and Mayans echo through history, conjuring images of towering pyramids, layered calendars, and powerful empires.
 But which civilization emerged first?
 The answer is a fascinating journey into the depths of Mesoamerican history.

 Main Subheading